Chart Color Schemes

 Camperdown - Darlington has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Camperdown - Darlington's population is 9,684 as of November 2025.
-This figure reflects an increase of 1,352 people since the 2021 Census, which recorded a population of 8,332.
-The change was inferred from the estimated resident population of 9,609 in June 2024 and five validated new addresses added since the Census date.
-This results in a population density ratio of 5,663 persons per square kilometer, placing Camperdown - Darlington in the top 10% of locations assessed by AreaSearch.
-The area's 16.2% growth since the 2021 census exceeded both state (6.7%) and metropolitan area figures, making it a growth leader.
+Camperdown-Darlington's population was around 9,684 as of November 2025.
+This reflected an increase of 1,352 people since the 2021 Census, which reported a population of 8,332.
+The growth was inferred from the estimated resident population of 9,609 in June 2024 and five validated new addresses since the Census date.
+This resulted in a density ratio of 5,663 persons per square kilometer, placing Camperdown-Darlington in the top 10% of national locations assessed by AreaSearch.
+The area's growth of 16.2% since the 2021 Census exceeded both state (6.7%) and metropolitan area figures, marking it as a regional growth leader.
 Overseas migration contributed approximately 93.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Camperdown - Darlington's population is forecasted to increase significantly, with an expected expansion of 4,084 persons, reflecting a total gain of 41.4% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilized NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group were applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Camperdown-Darlington is forecasted to experience a significant population increase in the top quartile of national areas.
+By 2041, the area is expected to expand by 4,084 persons, reflecting a total gain of 41.4% over the 17 years.

 Frequently Asked Questions - Population